corrode/corrode.github.io/content/blog/simple/index.md

 It might be a controversial opinion, but I think not only do they make the code harder to understand, they can also have a real cost on compile times.
 Each generic gets monomorphized, i.e. a separate copy of the code is generated for each type that is used with that generic at compile time.

-Only make generic if you need to switch out the implementation *right now*.
+Only make something generic if you need to switch out the implementation *right now*.
 Resist premature generalization.
 "We might need it in the future" is a dangerous assumption.
 Be careful with that assumption because it's hard to predict the future.